jvendettuoli/plot-planner/README.md

     flask run

-If you would like to start Flask in development mode, which can be done by first including:
+You can start Flask in development mode, which can be done by first including:

     FLASK_ENV=development flask run

-You should see, though you'll have your own debugger PIN:
+You should see similar output to the following, though you'll have your own debugger PIN:

     * Environment: development
     * Debug mode: on